 Can You Dip in USMC Basic Training?

 We thought this goes without saying, but no, you cannot chew tobacco or “dip” while training as a United States Marine Recruit.
-There is a zero tolerance policy for alcohol and tobacco products while in boot camp.
+Also, you cannot smoke or drink alcohol.
+There is a zero-tolerance policy for alcohol and tobacco products while in boot camp, which means if you are caught, you’re out.
+You’re done.
+No do-overs.

 Will I Be Able to Bring Feminine Products With me to Boot Camp?